NimaBoscarino/tech-ethics-notes/lesson-plan.1.md

   - Universalizability: What if everyone did this?
   - Consequentalism (Utilitarianism): What are the consequences of this?
   - Deontology: Is my action right or wrong in itself?
 What is my duty?
 - Brainstorming as a group
   - How far through your day can you get without technology? (aside from being a dev haha)
-   - my alarm (my phone)
-   - refrigerator
-   - stove
-   - breakfast utils
-   - transportation to work (skytrain, bus..., a car)
-   - toothbrush
-   - get water
-   - communication (even non-verbal)
-     - conference call
-     - keep in touch with family
-   - AC UNIIT
-   - entertainment
-     - Netflix
-       - Is it on Netflix tho.
-   - buy something (online shopping)
-   - fobs, keyless entry
-   - Crossing the road (street crossing light thing 🚶‍♀️)
-   - restaurants UBER eats
-   - Banking
-   - communicating with friends
-     - texting, phone stuff
-   - Internet memes
-   - Health purposes

   - What are some words that come to your mind when you think of technology?

-    - convenience
-    - progression
-    - shopping
+    - convenient
-    - digital
+    - information
-    - magic 🕴
+    - progress
-      - is it alienating?
+    - communication
-      - unattainable
+    - corporations
-    - Apple Pay - credit card, banking
-    - shiny
+    - magic
-    - fast
+    - screens
-    - expensive
+    - money
-    - Google
+    - automation
-    - Apple
+    - games
-    - Hackers
+    - zuck
+    - sharks with frickin lasers on their heads
-    - AI - artificial intelligence
+    - AI
-    - Machine Learning
-    - Robotics
-    - Silicon Valley
     - Blockchain
+    - Javascript
+    - Data (Big)
+    - steve jobs
+    - CRISPR
-    - Steve Jobs
+    - Bill Gates
     - Elon Musk
-    - Kanye West
-    - Nima Boscarino
-    - Kevin Rose - DIGG founder
-    - Jeff Bezos
-    - Bill Gates
-    - Mark Zucko (Zucker, Zucks, Smoked Meats)
-    - Steve Wozniak
-    - why are these all men?
-    - Marissa Mayer
-    - Ready Player One
-    - new media
+    - Linus Torvalds
-    - evolving
+    - NASA
-    - Virtual Reality
+    - Trump
+    - Mostly musky smelly men
   - What are some words that come to your mind when you think of ethics?
-    - conscience
-    - Chidi the Good Place
-    - follow the RULES
-      - which rules?
-      - societal rules?
-      - socially acceptable rules
-      - rule of law
-      - the Golden Rule
+    - risk, the mitigation of
-      - Room to room, rules are different
-      - Differences in status, or just relationships to each other
-    - transparency
-    - democracy
-    - honesty
-      - If you make a decision, being honest about why you're making that decision (transparency)
-    - caring
-    - empathy
-    - accountability
     - responsibility
-    - anti-discriminatory
-    - consent

-  - Can you think of current (or past) events that have elements of ethics and technology?
-    - Huawei
-    - Facebook
-      - Cambridge Analytica
-    - Data mining
-    - Samsung phones exploding
-    - Apple products designed to break at inconvenient times (planned obsolecense)
-    - Apple forced everyone to have the U2 album (forced marketing, some sort of invasion)
-    - Technology listening to people
-      - Google Home Mini
-    - Pricing strategies
-      - price fixing
-    - Microtransactions
-    - Phishing scams
-    - Piracy - Netflix cut down on me pirating at least...
-    - The deep web
-      - Hire a hitman
-      - Source some people
-    - Sex trafficking
-    - Blackmail
-      - Cyberbullying
-    - DDoS
-    - Open Internet
-    - Swatting
-    - Google manifesto (do no evil)
-      - diversity
-    - Misinformation - fake articles, fake news
-    - Products that alienate... or are designed for a subset of people accidentally
-      - Hand dryers
-    - general lack of meaningful consent
+    - power
+    - social benefit
+    - stigma
+      - people generalizing off of stuff that they've heard (stereotypes)
+    - is and ought
+    - morality
+    - justice
+    - subjective
+    - To us... (collectively) an ethical person is
+      - fair
+      - rational
+      - empathetic
+      - incapable of being elected
+      - thoughtful
+  - Can you think of current events that have elements of ethics and technology?
+    - google hearings - privacy issues
+    - facebook - a month prior
+    - election meddling
+    - selling customer data
+    - the dark web (silk road), illegal stuff online
+    - robot cars - choosing whether to run someone over (MUSKY BOI)
+    - conflicts over resources
+      - cobalt, lithium in africa ... mining practices
+      - e-waste dumps
+  - upgrades are moving too fast
+  - planned (|| perceived) obsolesence
+    - border radii
+    - software bloat
+      - energy

 - Short overview of some of the ethical issues that arise from technology (TOPICS PULLED FROM CMPT 320 SYLLABUS)
   - consumer data and privacy
-    - facebook ran experiments
     - advertising
   - freedom of speech and censorship
   - use and abuse of social media (cyberbullying, fake news)